Decentralidia/Rebuttal/Readme.md

 Thanks for providing a comprehensive evaluation from different perspectives for this paper.

+About nature of the Tweets and dataset gathering, as mentioned in the first paragraph of `Section 4.1`, we closely refine all tweets and rigorously measure the sense and naturality of the tweets through multiple levels of human feedback before adding them to the main experiment.

+##### Three-Level System for Generating Tweets:

+1. **Discovery:**
+   - The tweets refinement and gathering core team master X’s policy for blocking tweets by reading all of X’s guidelines and policies carefully.
+   - Gain a deep insight by reading a large amount of tweets (unblocked and blocked by X) from diverse sources in the three chosen categories.
+   - Include metrics in the process of reading tweets (about the Tweets sender) if possible:
+     - Age
+     - Gender
+     - Race
+     - Profession
+     - Education level
+     - Sexual orientation

+2. **Delivery:**
+   - After gaining a high level of understanding about the nature and the space of X in the chosen categories and X’s algorithm on removing tweets, start generating tweets with the following workflow:
+     - For unblocked tweets:
+       - Choose ChatGPT or the real tweets on X as your source.
+       - Customize it and make it more natural and human-like using the insight gained through the X’s tweets research step.
+     - For blocked tweets:
+       - Choose a policy-violated tweet on X.
+       - Customize it using the insight gained through the discovery (X’s tweets research) step.
+       - OR choose a policy and a tweet that can violate it with some changes.
+       - Then customize it and make it violating the policy using the insight gained through the discovery (X’s tweets research) step and the knowledge gained from policies.

+3. **Assurance:**
+   - After tweets are delivered, conduct an initial test by asking an initial team of respondents to rate all tweets based on their removal.
+   - Recheck all tweets based on their grammatical and vocabulary correctness to ensure the most natural, human-like, X-like, and challenging tweets possible.

 Additionally, thank you for your attention to the details of our manuscript and the nuanced points you highlighted.

+It is worthy to note that, other points are discussed in the below questions and answers.
 ***

 ### 1. Are the authors considering the use of additional metrics, beyond accuracy?